JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 )
 ```

-The specified Maven dependency (`kotlinx-html-jvm` for this example) will be resolved from the specified maven
+The specified Maven dependency (`kotlinx-html-jvm` for this example) will be resolved from the specified Maven
 repository or local cache during execution and used for the rest of the script.

 ## Project structure

 A minimal Kotlin custom scripting project contains two parts:

+A minimal Kotlin custom scripting project contains two parts:

 * _Script definition_ – a set of parameters and configurations that define how this script type should be recognized,
-   compiled, and executed, and other aspects of the handling.
+  handled, compiled, and executed.
-* _Scripting host_ – an application or component that handles script compilation and execution; in other words, actually
+* _Scripting host_ – an application or component that handles script compilation and execution – actually
-   runs scripts of this type.
+  running scripts of this type.

-According to this, it’s convenient to organize the project in two modules.
+With all of this in mind, it’s best to split the project into two modules.

 ## Before you start